intiface/intiface-tutorial/README.md

 ## Support The Project

-If you find this project helpful, you can [support Metafetish projects via Patreon](http://patreon.com/qdot)!
+If you find this project helpful, you can [support us via Patreon](http://patreon.com/qdot)!
 Every donation helps us afford more hardware to reverse, document, and write code for!

 ## License

 buttplug-js is BSD 3-Clause licensed.

-    Copyright (c) 2017, Metafetish
+    Copyright (c) 2017-2018, Nonpolynomial Labs, LLC
     All rights reserved.

     Redistribution and use in source and binary forms, with or without